MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-tables-as-skills-ur.md

 ### Things to consider

 - [Intelligent skill finder](set-up-skill-based-routing.md#create-skill-finder-models) doesn't predict custom attributes that are modeled as skills.
-- The modeled skills won’t be present in skill analysis reports.
+- The modeled skills won't be present in skill analysis reports.
 - [Out-of-the-box assignment methods](assignment-methods.md#types-of-assignment-methods) don't support skill match for custom skills.
 - The custom skills won't show up as skills in the [agent skill control](manage-skills.md).
-- [Routing diagnostics](unified-routing-diagnostics.md) won't display the “custom skills” that were matched during assignment.
+- [Routing diagnostics](unified-routing-diagnostics.md) won't display the "custom skills" that were matched during assignment.
 - The custom skills setup will work on the "Lookup" datatype only.

 ## Next steps